Certified Nursing Assistant Programs in Connecticut: CNA Training & Certification

 How long is a CNA certificate good for in CT?

 It’s time to renew!
 In Connecticut, CNA certificates are good for two years.
-To ensure that your certification remains valid, you must complete an eight hour shift providing direct personal/nursing care within that two year period before the expiration date on your certificate.
+To ensure that your certification remains valid, you must complete an eight-hour shift providing direct personal/nursing care within those two years before the expiration date on your certificate.

 So get ready to recertify and stay current with your CNA certification!